What is token vesting?

 The token vesting schedule generally includes these phases: pre-seed, seed, private sale, pre-sale and public sale.

-Each round is known as a "tranche" when an unlock program has multiple rounds.
-For example, if a user expects to receive 1,000 tokens every month - for 12 months after the TGE - each batch of 1,000 tokens will be a tranche.
+Each round is known as a "batch" when an unlock program has multiple rounds.
+For example, if a user expects to receive 1,000 vested tokens every month - for 12 months after the Token Generation Event - each batch of 1,000 vested tokens will be a tranche.
 These breakouts can start after a cliff period, a delay before the actual vesting program starts.
 For example, if a team member has a two-year cliff, the token unlocking program won’t start until two years after TGE.
-In other cases, you can unlock your tokens linearly, other times exponentially over time.
-(This means you can claim your share in proportion to the time spent.)
+In other cases, you can unlock your tokens linearly or exponentially over time.

 Vesting helps ensure supply grows steadily over time, ideally in line with increasing demand.
 It also ensures stable and sustainable value growth.
 It achieves this by ensuring that early investors - team members and consultants - cannot sell all of their tokens to make a quick profit, potentially affecting the project's long-term sustainability.